 Article 39.3.H requires that training opportunities be provided to motor vehicle employees on a fair and equitable basis, with first consideration given to employees who volunteer from the section or tour that have a need for the specific training.
+Employees shall be given no less than 14 days advance notice of scheduling off-site training.
+Employees may volunteer for off-site training with less than 14 days advanced notice.
+Vehicle familiarization will be provided to Motor Vehicle Craft employees when new vehicles are deployed.

-ARTICLE 39.3.J
+Article 39.3.J

-Article 39.3.J allows the union at the national level to have "read only" access to the automated enrollment system for vehicle maintenance training billets.
+Article 39.3.J allows the Union at the National Level to have "read only" access to the automated enrollment system for vehicle maintenance training billets.